pcoh/SDCND_AdvancedLaneFind/writeup_PCohen.md

 **Method 1**

-Method 1 is called "find_window_centroids" and is defined starting on line 259 of helperfunctions.py.
+Method 1 is called *find_window_centroids* and is defined starting on line 259 of helperfunctions.py.
 This method divides the transformed (top view) image into several (currently 9) horizontal slices (called levels).
 For each slice, it finds two "centroids" i.e. the center positions of the pixels presumably belonging to the left and the right lane markers, respectively.
 The vertical position of those centroids is simply the mid-point between the bottom and the top of the respective horizontal slice.
 The lateral position of each centroid is determined by convolving the horizontal slice into a predefined window and then searching for the position of the maximum result of the convolution within a certain lateral range.
 This lateral range of the left centroids might for example be defined as the left half of the horizontal slice.
 However, to increase robustness, I narrowed the slice by disregarding the areas closest to the left and right borders of the image.
-The width that is disregarded is defined by the parameter "lateralBuffer" which is set on line 261 of helperfunctions.pt
+The width that is disregarded is defined by the parameter *lateralBuffer* which is set on line 261 of helperfunctions.pt
 Note: The window used for the convolution does not consist of uniform values (e.g.: all 1s)for the following reason: If the slice only contains a blob of points (that presumably belong to the lane markers) and this blob is smaller than the window, then the convolution yields the same results for several lateral positions of the window.
 Choosing a window with greater values at its  center yields a well defined peak in the result of the convolution, thus allowing us to zero in on the center of the blob.

 Given that the lane markers are not always solid (lines can be dashed) it is possible that there isn't enough lane line content in each slice to robustly identify the lane marker.
 In those cases, the convolution method might "latch on" to noise (e.g. shadows that weren't excluded during the thresholding).
 To avoid the negative impact of this behavior on our lane-line polynomials, I dismiss all centroids that are generated on the basis of a "low-yield" convolution.
-In other words, if the maximum value the convolution yields is below a certain threshold (convThresh defined on line 260) the resulting centroid will be disregarded.
-The actual removal of these centroids is done in the excludeLowYieldCentroids function which is defined on line 458 and deployed before the fitting of the polynomials
+In other words, if the maximum value the convolution yields is below a certain threshold (*convThresh* defined on line 260) the resulting centroid will be disregarded.
+The actual removal of these centroids is done in the *excludeLowYieldCentroids* function which is defined on line 458 and deployed before the fitting of the polynomials

 While the above describes how Method 1 calculates the positions of the centroids for **most** slices, the first (bottom) centroid (on each side) is an exception.
 Here, instead of defining the slice-height as the image-height divided by the number of slices, the slice height (separate for left and right) is a fraction of the image height defined by the variables *imfract_left* and *imfract_right*.
 These fractions are initially set by the user (see line 276) but if the maximu values of the resulting convolutions are below the threshold, these fractions are increased step-wise until the maximum value of the convolution exceeds the threshold value.

 **Method 2**

-Method 2 is called find_window_centroids_nextFrame and is defined in helperFunctions on line 340.
+Method 2 is called *find_window_centroids_nextFrame* and is defined in helperFunctions on line 340.
 While it is very similar to Method 1, there are two main differences:
 1. The heights of **all** slices(levels) are determined as the image-height divided by the number of slices (no exception for the bottom slice)
 2. The search for the highest value of the convolution is restricted to a certain area around the lines defined by the lane line polynomials of the last frame (timestep).
 The width of that area is defined by the *margin* parameter